SubramaniarajaPS/Java-Essentials/src/main/java/docs/Intro_to_Programming/Memory_Management.md

 ![image](https://github.com/user-attachments/assets/6ee10312-5911-4cb2-a2e1-7def80fc7ff9)

 ## Stack
-- *Static memory allocation.* ( Allocating memory at compile time )
+- *Static memory allocation* ( Allocating memory at compile time ).
 - *Last-In-First-Out.*
 - The process of storing and retrieving data from the stack is very fast as there is no lookup required.
 - Data that is stored on the stack has to be *finite and static* i.e. size of the data is known at *compile time.*